-Deliverables/Milestones Due Date Status Comments

-Review existing reporting 1/1/2019 In Progress

-capabilities and identify reporting

-that can support KPI reporting at

-manager and supervisor levels

-Identify and list all management 1/1/2019 In Progress

-positions.
-Indicate any that already

-have KPIs

-Review existing KPIs and existing 9/30/2019 Not Started

-job descriptions and identify which

-job descriptions will receive new

-KPIs and which job descriptions

-will receive KPI level reporting

-List those management positions 10/1/2019 Not Started

-that KPIs were not added to and an

-explanation why they were not

-included for those roles (summary)

-Add KPIs to job description, 10/1/2019 Not Started

-communicate to impacted

-employees and begin KPI level

-reporting
+Deliverables/Milestones Due Date Status Comments Review existing reporting capabilities and identify reporting that can support KPI reporting at manager and supervisor levels 1/1/2019 Completed Reviewed current T&D tier 1 and 2 goals and re- capabilities.
+Identified potential level for cascal scorecard measures to supervision/management Identify and list all management positions.
+Indicate any that already have KPIs 1/1/2019 Completed Listed all MAST positions and reviewed sample MAST positions for KPIs in current requisition.
+Review existing KPIs and existing job descriptions and identify which job descriptions will receive new KPIs and which job descriptions will receive KPI level reporting 9/30/2019 Completed List those management positions that KPIs were not added to and an explanation why they were not included for those roles (summary) 10/1/2019 Completed Add KPIs to job description, communicate to impacted employees and begin KPI level reporting 10/1/2019 Completed